utdata/icj-class/js/js-class-04.md

 ```html
 <input type="button" value="Make name" onclick="makeBetterName()">
 ```

+What we've done here is used the [onclick](https://www.w3schools.com/jsref/event_onclick.asp) Event to add interactivity to our button.
+Until now it was just an element on the page that didn't do anything, but when we click on the button it fires the `makeBetterName` function, which uses our "name machine" to insert our text inside the `<h3>` we've specified through its id.

 - Save your file and refresh the page.
 - Click the "Make name" button and it should update the `<h3>` tag.